kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Deepak Sirwani is a Ph.D.
 Candidate in Behavioral Marketing at the SC Johnson Graduate School of Management, Cornell University.
-His research focuses on theories of metacognition and numerical cognition, examining their applications in areas such as online retail, time perception, and emerging technologies like non-fungible tokens (NFTs).
+His research centers on consumer judgments and decision-making within real-world marketing contexts.
+Deepak's dissertation delves into decisions and judgments involving numerical information, with applications in areas such as online ratings, time perception, and emerging technologies like non-fungible tokens (NFTs).
+Additionally, his research encompasses consumer decision-making in online store choices and examines the impact of romantic love on people's decisions.
+Broadly, Deepak's passion lies in uncovering novel patterns in human decision-making, contributing to understanding the uniqueness of human intelligence compared to artificial intelligence.

-Before pursuing his academic career, Deepak spent five years in industry.
-He was a founding member of OYO Rooms, an e-commerce startup that has now become a leading global hospitality chain.
-Additionally, he has also worked as an Intellectual Property Law Consultant for prominent US law firms.
+Before pursuing his academic career, Deepak spent five years in the industry, serving as a founding member of OYO Rooms, an e-commerce startup that has since grown into a leading global hospitality chain, and working as an Intellectual Property Law Consultant for prestigious US law firms.

 {{< icon name="download" pack="fas" >}} Download {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.